GooTechnologies/learn/tutorials/solar-system/index.md

 Finally, repeat the process for the moon.

-[alert type="info"]If you have trouble selecting the Moon sphere, remember that you can always select an entity using the *Hierarchy* panel to the right.[/alert]
+<div class="alert alert-info" role="alert">If you have trouble selecting the Moon sphere, remember that you can always select an entity using the *Hierarchy* panel to the right.</div>
 <h2>Add a ScriptComponent to the first two spheres</h2>
 Okay, now we get to talk about the ScriptComponent.
 Select the sun again and click on <strong>Add Component</strong> and click on <strong>Script</strong>.